How to Become a Police Officer: Your Step-by-Step Guide

-Generally speaking, the training process for aspiring police officers follows two routes:
+Generally speaking, the training process for aspiring police officers in Minnesota follows two routes:

 - Completing training by earning a two- or four-year degree in Criminal Justice or similar field from a Peace Officer Standings and Training (POST)-certified college or university, or

 - Completing training through a government-approved police academy or training program.